Authorization

 Keep your token secret

-This token is a secret.
+Your integration token is a secret.
 To keep your integration secure, never store the token in your source code or commit it in version control.
-Instead, read the the token from an environment variable.
+Instead, read the token from an environment variable.
 Use a secret manager or deployment system to set the token in the environment.

-In your integration code, include the token in the Authorization
+Any time your integration is interacting with your workspace, you will need to include the integration token in the Authorization

 GET /v1/pages/b55c9c91-384d-452b-81db-d1ef79372b75 HTTP/1.1